-Vegetable gardening doesn’t have to end with the first frost, in fact, there are many vegetables that love the cooler temperatures and will even taste better after having a few cold days and night.
+Vegetable gardening doesn’t have to end with the first frost, you can grow fall and winter vegetable gardens in almost any climate.
 By planting frost tolerant plants you can extend your harvest well into the fall and winter.
-Here are my favorite 15 frost tolerant plants for the fall and winter vegetable garden.
+Here are my favorite 15 cold weather plants for the fall and winter vegetable garden.

 If you live where you get 10 feet of snow for nine months of the year, you are going to need some kind of green house to grow food through the winter in.
 Anna from The Northern Homestead lives in a gardening zone 3A (which means it’s cold most of the year) and has some great tips on growing food year round.